Blacklisted For Building Trump's Wall? California Considers It

 "If you're a business that wants to do work with Trump's proposed wall, then quite frankly, California doesn't want to do business with you," said Democratic state Sen. Ricardo Lara, who represents Los Angeles County.

-Lara's bill would ban the state from contracting with any company that provides goods or services to the federal government for a federally-funded southern border wall.
+Lara's bill would ban the state from contracting with any company that provides goods or services to the federal government for a federally funded southern border wall.

 "What would we think of businesses that would work on an internment camp?"
 Lara asked.
 "What would we think of businesses that work on segregated schools?
 I mean, these were legitimate projects back in the day.
-And if they so happened to exist in this time, would we be okay with businesses contributing to that?"
+And if they so happened to exist in this time, would we be OK with businesses contributing to that?"

 Contractors, of course, see big problems with this legislation.